Creative Writing Online and Its Place in Writer's Life

 Not at all.
 But it carries a message to all of them to examine their life making sure that writing is in a sort of a good balance with the rest of their life where an emotional engagement is a must.

-Furthermore, I tried to point out that we might try to get recognition from those around us, without escaping on a stage where applauses often come out of sheer politeness and readers' good heart.
+Furthermore, I tried to point out that we might try to get recognition from those around us, without escaping onto a stage where applauses come from strangers, as sincere as they may be.